Glafuski/teliacrawler/README.md

 Programs you need to install:
 - Node.JS (https://nodejs.org/en/download/)

+Create folder to your desktop and extract Teliacrawler in to it.

 You need to create Discord bot and add it to Discord server you are on.
 Only privilege you need to give this bot is "Send messages" https://discordpy.readthedocs.io/en/latest/discord.html